-Michael Attaway, an associate of the Firm and chair of the Business Transaction Practice Group, represents clients in connection with various mergers and acquisitions transactions, commercial financing transactions, and other business related matters.
+Michael Attaway, a director of the Firm and chair of the Business Transaction Practice Group, represents clients in connection with various mergers and acquisitions transactions, commercial financing transactions, and other business related matters.

 During law school, Michael served as a legal intern for the Honorable Michael T. Parker of the U.S. District Court for the Southern District of Mississippi.
 He also co-founded the Mississippi Sports Law Society, which has become one of the largest student organizations of the University of Mississippi School of Law.

 - Represented customs brokerage firm in connection with $75,000,000 disposition of U.S. and Mexican companies.

 - Represented plywood door distributor in connection with $30,000,000 disposition of assets.

 - Represented portfolio companies of private equity firms in connection with the disposition of approximately $100,000,000 of oil and gas assets and the acquisition of an oilfield services and manufacturing company.

 - Represented companies in connection with various acquisition and disposition transactions and general corporate counsel.

 - Represented administrative agent in connection with $100,000,000 syndicated credit facility to private equity sponsored developer of natural gas distribution systems.